 Make an apple pie to bake at home!

 Every activity is FREE except for tasting the apples.
 That costs $5 and adult-accompanied kids under 16 are free.
-Donations from the profits will go to the 78th St. Heritage Farm for their educational programs and Naturescaping to help people create pollinator gardens.
+A portion of the profits go to the 78th St. Heritage Farm for their educational programs and NatureScaping to help people learn how to create pollinator gardens.